louispasqui/louispasqui/README.md

 - 👋 Hi, I’m @louispasqui
 - 👀 I’m interested in C
-- 🌱 I’m currently learning Mzthemztique
+- 🌱 I’m currently learning Mathematique
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me on mail